s3prl/s3prl/s3prl/downstream/README.md

 ## Running with Docker

-We provide a Docker image that allows you to pull upstream models from the Hugging Face Hub, fine-tune on a downstream task, and push the training results (weights, configs, tensorboard traces etc) to the Hugging Face Hub.
+We provide a Docker image that allows you to pull upstream models from the PyTorch or Hugging Face Hub, fine-tune on a downstream task, and push the training results (weights, configs, tensorboard traces etc) to the Hugging Face Hub.

 In the root of the repo, first build the image with